usmanmusa1920/flask-unity/docs/create_models.rst

 This will be a continuation of the `quick start <https://flask-unity.readthedocs.io/en/latest/quick_start.html>`_.
 As we saw in the `quick start` we create a project called **schoolsite** and an app inside the project called **exam**.
 Taking from there let continue by creating models in our **exam** app.

-**Note** that, you can write your views or models like the way you usually write them when using flask without flask_unity.
+**Note** that, you can write your views or models like the way you usually write them when using flask without flask-unity.
 It work great, nothing change.

 Now we are going to create models for our **exam** app, the models are going to be two `ExamQuestionModel` and `ExamChoiceModel`